leeunsu/flowers_superpowers/_posts/2020-01-01-winter-triton-fest.md

 ---
-layout: post
+layout: article
 date: 2020-01-15T08:00:00.000+00:00
-title: winter triton fest
+title: Winter Triton Fest
 about: Winter Triton Fest is UC San Diego’s late night, weekend event series held at the beginning of winter quarters.
 From delicious free food to cultural performances, from go-kart racing to live music, there’s something for everyone at each Triton